Call Us Message Us

 Schizoaffective Disorder

 Schizoaffective disorder combines symptoms of schizophrenia and mood disorders, causing persistent psychotic symptoms like hallucinations or delusions, along with mood disturbances including mania and depression.
-Diagnosis and treatment can be difficult due to the complex interplay between mood and psychotic features.6
+Diagnosis and treatment for schizoaffective disorder can be difficult due to the complex interplay between mood and psychotic features.6

 Brief Psychotic Disorder